Protester Installs Fake Street Sign Near Russian Embassy in DC: 'President Zelensky Way'

 Taylor, who founded the anti-Trump Mad Dog PAC in 2017, has done several other sign protests in the past with his organization.

-In 2018, the group put up a sign named after assassinated journalist Jamal Khashoggi in front of the Saudi Embassy in the District of Columbia.
+In 2018, the group put up a sign named after assassinated journalist Jamal Khashoggi in front of the Saudi Embassy in Washington.

-A year later, they purchased a billboard in Palm Beach near Trump's Mar-a-Lago resort that replaced the "O' in "GOP" with the hammer and sickle symbol of Soviet Russia.
+A year later, they purchased a billboard in Palm Beach, Florida, near then-President Donald Trump's Mar-a-Lago resort that replaced the "O' in "GOP" with the hammer and sickle symbol of Soviet Russia.

 The billboard was meant to highlight "the GOP's corrupt and treasonous cooperation with Putin and his Russian mob," the PAC said at the time.